Natasha Cornett: The trial

 Cornett and the others were transported to Greeneville, Tennessee, where they were booked into the local county jail awaiting trial on charges of first degree murder, attempted murder, and kidnapping.

 Cornett accepted the volunteered pro bono legal services of attorney Eric Conn, a lawyer specializing in Social Security disability cases, not criminal defense.
-At Conn's instruction, Cornett made public statements in which she called herself the "Daughter of Satan" and claimed involvement with devil worship in preparation for an insanity defense.
+At Conn's instruction, Cornett made public statements in which she called herself the "Daughter of the Satan" and she claimed involvement with devil worship in preparation for an insanity defense.
 The judge overseeing the trial felt that this was not in the best interests of the defendant, so he ordered Conn removed and replaced before the trial started.

 The trial began and proceeded, but before the case could go to the jury, the district attorney, Berkeley Bell, decided to offer a deal to the defendants: plead guilty and receive life without parole instead of risking execution if the jury found them guilty and then imposed the death penalty.
 On March 13, 1998, Cornett and her co-defendants pleaded guilty to all charges against them, thereby avoiding the possible death sentences for her and the three others who were 18 or older.
 Due to their status as minors, Howell and Bryant were already ineligible for the death penalty, but they accepted the deal on advice of counsel.
 Although Cornett took the plea bargain, court testimony established that she did not do the actual shooting of the four victims.
 During her own testimony, Cornett claimed she tried, unsuccessfully, to prevent the deaths.
 In accordance with the agreement she had entered into, Cornett received three sentences of life without the possibility of parole and two additional sentences of 25 years—one each for attempted murder and kidnapping.